 Some factors are unique to the geography and culture of Abu Dhabi.
 With our local team based in the Emirate, we recognised immediately that passengers do not want to stand in the hot sun at a bus stop or cross a wide highway to reach their stop.
 Working closely with key stakeholders, we explored enhancements to the public realm at bus stops, including seating and shade as standard, and improved walkways to stops that will enhance passengers’ journeys.

 When it comes to encouraging more people to choose the bus over cars, having to change buses can be a barrier.
 Improved interchanges, enhanced real-time information, shorter journey times, an expanded network, and new on-bus payment systems will all be considered.
-Good-quality waiting facilities and straightforward walking routes around the interchange also have potential to make bus travel easier and more convenient.
+Good-quality waiting facilities and straightforward walking routes around interchanges also have the potential to make bus travel easier and more convenient.

 New Automated Rapid Transit (ART) vehicles are already providing an enhanced user experience on the streets of Abu Dhabi, in addition to the strong performing and accessible buses already operating across the network.
 Future green, clean and efficient bus vehicles will also be factored into the masterplan.